Grade 7 Maths Problems

 Problem

-If the length of the side of a square is doubled, what is the ratio of the areas of the original square to the area of the new square?
+If the length of a square’s side is doubled, what is the ratio of the areas of the original square to the new square?

 Solution